 St. Paul Parish encounters Christ through the Sacraments, Sacred Scripture, and Church Tradition.
 Christ is present in the Most Holy Eucharist consecrated by His priest during the Sacred Liturgy.
 Through the intercession and example of Blessed Mary, Our Lady of Guadalupe and Patroness of the Americas, we deepen our personal and public encounters with Jesus Christ.

 Conversion, a lifelong task, fosters a new life in which there is no separation between faith and works in our daily struggle for holiness.
 Conversion is prepared and nurtured through prayer, reading of Sacred Scripture, and the practice of the Sacraments, especially Reconciliation and Holy Communion.
-The goal of conversion is spiritual; a daily dying in Christ with the Holy Spirit, accepted in faith, expressed in charity, and inspired by hope.
+The goal of conversion is spiritual: a daily dying for Christ with the Holy Spirit, accepted in faith, expressed in charity, and inspired by hope.

 As a Catholic community, our parish is a place of fraternity, of Christian education, and celebration of the One True Faith.
 It is organized in a communal and responsible way that is open to charisms, services, and ministries, and is attentive to spiritual and charitable projects within and beyond our parish.
 We strive to be a source of great hope in the community, celebrating the Sacraments, preaching the Gospel, and promoting family and respect for life.
 With the Holy Father and our Bishop, the priests and parishioners are united in fostering an intimate spiritual life with God and His Saints to further spread the Faith.